New Breast Implants vs. Fat Grafting: Which Is Right for You?

 Thin women often don’t have enough body fat to harvest.
 Thin women also tend to have small breasts that may be tighter.
 For both reasons, thin women are usually better candidates for breast implants rather than fat injections.

 If you have extra body fat that you want removed, breast fat injections are an excellent alternative to breast implants.
-You get two benefits in one: fat reduction and a breast enhancement.
+You get two benefits in one: fat reduction and a breast enlargement.

 Breast implants can increase bust size more than fat injections

-If you have big breasts implants and you like the size, your best option is to go with breast implants the second time around.
-Fat grafting can only enhance breasts by one bra cup size or so.
-Keep in mind the average breast implant is about 350 to 400 CCs, which is about three cup sizes.
+If you have large breast implants and you’d like the size, your best option is to go with breast implants the second time around.
+Fat grafting can only increase breast size by one bra cup size or so.
+Keep in mind that the average breast implant is approximately 350 to 400 CCs, which is equivalent to about three cup sizes.
 Fat injections are great if you want a small breast size increase — about 200 CC.
-That’s perfect for the natural, modest look that is in vogue today.
+That’s appropriate for the natural, modest look that is in vogue today.

 Conclusion